-Canada remains a popular destination for expats from all over the world.
-Drawn to the safe and economically sound environment, many look to Canada as a solid option for career advancement and a great place to raise a family.
+Canada remains a popular expat destination thanks to its thriving economy, strong public service, and safe, multicultural society.
 While there may be some drawbacks, the vast majority will agree that the advantages of living in Canada far outweigh the disadvantages.

 + PRO: Multicultural society that is welcoming to immigrants